ResearchComputing/Documentation/docs/software/matlab.md

 ```

 Next, we need to encapsulate the print statement in a parallel 'for'
 loop.
-Matlab uses the construct parfor to separate the task into
+Matlab uses the construct `parfor` to separate the task into
 multiple threads.
 In order to utilize the `parfor` command one must
 ensure that the Parallel Computing Toolbox is available as part of the
 Matlab software package.
-RC has this available and thus no additional
+CURC has this available and thus no additional
-action is required on your part if you are utilizing RC resources.
+action is required on your part if you are utilizing CURC resources.

 The order of runtime in the loop is not guaranteed, so the output may
 not be in sequential order.
 The loop is formatted as such: